realguess/amazon-sns-server/README.md

-# amazon-sns-server
+# SNS Server

-A Node.js server for processing Amazon SNS messages.
+A Node.js server as the HTTP endpoint for Amazon SNS messages.